openHAB NEEO Integration

 NEEO Text Label

 The NEEO text label type will allow you to specify showing the label and text or just the text.
 To show both a label and the text on the NEEO remote, uncheck the check mark next the the associated label field and enter in the label you wish to assign to the text.
-By turning off the label and specifying the format of the text field, you'll be able to create your own custom label then.
+By turning off the label and specifying the format of the text field, you will be able to create your own custom label then.

 You can now specify a LIST type for items.
 A list is simply a list of labels and associated values that the user can choose from on the remote (similar, in concept, to a drop down).
 Simply choose the LIST type and press the icon that appears next to the label.
 You can then build the list by specifying: